oktadev/okta-blog/_source/_posts/2019-09-11-angular-mongodb.md

 database
 ```

-The first route you’ll implement queries the current game and creates a new game if necessary.
+The first route you'll implement queries the current game and creates a new game if necessary.

 Within the `createRouter()` function, paste the following code.